siddharthk7704/delta-modulation/README.md

 It also saves the modulated signal in .wav format.

+You can choose the other python file if you want to perform modulation on an already existing .wav file.

 Python libraries required for this:
 1. pydub (For audio processing and manipulation)
 2. numpy (For numerical computing in Python)